 Florida Coastal School of Law enrolls on a rolling admissions basis.
 This means there is no application deadline.
 We encourage prospective students to submit their applications as early as possible to ensure that seats in the upcoming class are available and to take advantage of scholarship opportunities.
 There is also no application fee to apply to Coastal School.

 Step-by-Step Guide to the Coastal Law Admissions Procedure

-1. Speak with an admissions counselor to find out why Florida Coastal School of Law is the right fit for you.
+1. Speak with an admissions counselor to determine if Florida Coastal School of Law is the right fit for you.

 3. Complete Florida Coastal’s online application.
 There is no application fee.

 - A complete application consists of all undergraduate transcripts, two letters of recommendation, a personal statement, a resume, and your LSAT score.
 The LSAT must be taken within five years of the desired start date.

 - The CAS report from LSAC will consist of your undergraduate transcripts, your LSAT report, and your two letters of recommendation.

 4. Once your complete application is received, it will go on to the Admissions Committee for review.

-- Students can check their application status online throughout the admissions process.
+- You can check your application status online throughout the admissions process.

 - The Admissions Committee does not release information about the reason for their decision.

-5. If accepted, you will be required to submit a nonrefundable seat deposit in order to reserve your seat in Coastal Law’s incoming class.
+5. If accepted, you will be required to submit a nonrefundable seat deposit to reserve your seat in our incoming class.

-- The seat deposit will be credited to the student’s tuition upon matriculation.
+- The seat deposit will be credited to the your tuition upon matriculation.

 - A student who has been accepted for admission into one entering class, but who does not enroll in that class, must reapply for any later class and be considered for admission according to the standards of the class sought to be entered.